100Sp4rk100/Lambda-OS/README.md

 python animation_viewer.py animation.bin
 ```

 And there you have it, all you have to do now is flash your animation with [Lambda File Exchanger](https://100sp4rk100.github.io/Lambda-File-Exchanger/) or [Upsilon File Exchanger](https://yaya-cout.github.io/Numworks-connector/#/).
-If you want to have the animation on calculator, rename it to `animation.anim`.
+If you want to have the animation on calculator, change the extention to `.anim`.

 ## Using Lambda File Exchanger
 Lambda File Exchanger allows you to manage your files in permanent and temporary storage.